 TUSCANY

-A special land, a true open-air museum, a combination impossible to admire elsewhere.
+It is a unique land, an open-air museum, a combination impossible to admire elsewhere.

 A land that has a multiplicity of surprising and multiform artistic, historical, cultural, features witnessed by its thriving urban settlements.